 What Is an eSIM and How Is It Different from Roaming?

 With roaming, your home network decides how much you’ll pay.
-But with an eSIM, you pick a local or global data plan that works where you’re going.
+But with an [eSIM]local or global data plan that works where you’re going. eSIMs are especially useful for multi country travel, as they allow you to switch between country profiles easily and connect to multiple networks for optimal data speeds.

 In short, eSIM vs Roaming isn’t just about how the tech works — it’s about control.
 Roaming is automatic and expensive. eSIM is manual but affordable.
 And for frequent flyers, that choice can save a lot of money over time.